Abdelwaheb-Hnaien/terraform_labs/associate/lab_01/lab_01.md

 gcloud auth login
 ```

-Answer Yes when prompted, click the link that should appear after that, chose your account then click allow.
+Answer **Yes** when prompted, click the link that should appear after that, chose your account then click allow (Make sure to select your Sephora account), copy the code and paste it in cloud shell. press Enter.

 Let's inspect what we have,
 ```bash